ecologydata/spp_estab_microhab/README.md

-last updated: 8 May 2024
+last updated: 14 May 2024

 # Microhabitat Analyses

-Description of workflow for Chardon et al. 2024.
+Description of scripts and data for Chardon et al. 2024.
 Variable species establishment in response to microhabitat indicates different likelihoods of climate-driven range shifts.
 Ecography.
+Files are ordered under their parent folder.

 ## Compiled data